sirui-luo/walmart-sales-forecasting-m5/README.md

 # Walmart Sales Forecasting

-Predicting the next 28 days of unit sales using Walmart's historical retail data.
+This project aims to predict the next 28-day unit sales of Walmart products using the M5 Forecasting dataset from Kaggle.
+We approach this as a time series forecasting challenge and evaluate both deep learning and tree-based models to capture temporal trends, seasonality, and promotional effects.

 ## Objective